 The school will develop an individualised report for some students, in consultation with the parents, based upon the student’s individual education plan.

 At Harrisdale Senior High School students are not permitted to have mobile phones or electronic devices such as iPods, MP3/4s, PSPs, digital cameras or similar with them during the school day.
 There is no acceptable reason for any student to have a mobile phone or other electronic devices at school during school hours.
-These devices must also not be used in the immediate external perimeter of the school before or after school.
+Mobile phones and other devices must also not be used in the immediate external perimeter of the school before or after school.

 Unauthorised sound recording and image capture of any member of the school community on or in the vicinity of the school grounds using any electronic device including laptops is strictly prohibited and sanctions including a period of suspension will apply.
 Posting any such unauthorised images on social media, and filming fights and/or posting fights, are considered a serious breach of school discipline and will result in up to ten days suspension and related sanctions such as loss of Good Standing.
-Third party participation in any such recording or image capture will also result in a period of suspension up to five days.
+Third-party participation in any such recording or image capture will also result in a period of suspension up to five days.

 Students who bring mobile phones to school are to leave their phone at Student Services during the school day.
 There is no authorisation for students to access family and friends during school time.
 Any emergency contact that may be required can be made through the school administration staff.